nextleap-project/countermitm/source/new.rst

    shows a screen "Bob <email-address> securely joined group ``GROUP``"

 Bob and Alice may now both invite and add more members which in turn can add more members.
-Through the described secure-join workflow we know that everybody in the group has been oob-verified with at least one member and that all members are fully connected.
+The described secure-join workflow guarantees that all members of the group have been oob-verified with at least one member.
+The broadcasting of keys further ensures that all members are fully connected.

-Note that all group members need to interpret a changed Autocrypt key as that member being removed from the group.
+Recall that this protocol does **not** consider key loss or change.
+When users observe a change in one of the Autocrypt keys belonging to the group they must intepret this as the owner of that key being removed from the group.
+To become a member again this user needs to run the secure join with a user that is still a member.

 .. figure:: join_verified_group.jpg
    :width: 200px